 I send a life and career success quote to my subscribers every day.
 You can start getting these quotes by going to my website http://www.BudBilanich.com and subscribing.
 Enter your name and email address in the box immediately below the image of my career advice book Success Tweets.
 When you subscribe, you’ll also get a free download of Success Tweets and its companion piece, Success Tweets Explained.

 On Sunday, I sent the following quote from Harold Geneen, legendary CEO of ITT.
 Check it out.
 “Performance stands out like a ton of diamonds.”
-Great performance does indeed stand out and sparkle like diamonds.
+Great performance does indeed stand out and sparkle like a diamond law.
 I advise all of my career success coaching clients to strive for great performance.

 Tweet 96 in Success Tweets says, “Good truly is the enemy of great.
 Don’t settle for good performance.
 Today, good performance is mediocre.
 Become a great performer.”
 When you do, you’ll sparkle like a diamond and people will notice.